 Compare to Walmart: $0.23 per diaper

-When you stack coupons and promotions, Huggies and Pampers become competitive with (and even cheaper than) store generics in many cases!
+When you stack coupons and promotions, Huggies and Pampers become competitive with (and even cheaper than) store generics in some cases.
 But where to find these great coupon deals?

-CVS offers more store coupons for Pampers than for Huggies.
+15. CVS offers more for Huggies than Pampers.

-You’ll find so many Pampers CVS store coupons that if you’re Pampers-loyal, you can rest easy because CVS has your back.
-Be sure to sign up for CVS ExtraCare so you’re ready to do the next Pampers coupon deal and so you don’t miss a single CVS coupon for Pampers.
+Be sure to sign up for CVS ExtraCare so you’re ready to do the next diaper coupon deal and don’t miss a single CVS coupon for Huggies or Pampers.

 RELATED: How to Coupon at CVS and How to Coupon at Walgreens

-Walgreens offers more deals on Huggies than on Pampers.
+16. Walgreens offers more deals on Pampers than on Huggies.

-Sign up for Walgreens Balance Rewards so you’re ready to start earning points and Register Rewards that you can redeem on Huggies.
+Sign up for Walgreens Balance Rewards so you’re ready to start earning points and Register Rewards that you can redeem on more diapers.

-With rebate offers up to $3 off, Ibotta is another tool you’ll need if you want to save on Huggies.
+With rebate offers up to $3 off, Ibotta is another tool you need if you want to save on Huggies.

-Download Ibotta and Checkout51 and you’ll earn money after you’re done making your diaper purchase at the store.
-Just upload a picture of your receipt, and Ibotta or Checkout51 will pay you via PayPal.
+Download Ibotta and you’ll earn money after you’re done making your diaper purchase at the store.
+Just upload a picture of your receipt.
+Ibotta will pay you via PayPal.

-July is the best month to buy both Huggies and Pampers.
+18. July is the worst month to buy both Huggies and Pampers.

-Diaper coupon deals are steady through the spring but when July comes, they take a pleasant nosedive, both reaching $0.09 per diaper (Size 3) — this is $0.14 savings per diaper!
+Diaper coupon deals are steady through the spring, but when July comes, they take a pleasant nosedive.

 After July, Pampers coupon deals don’t start coming back down in price again until February.
-Huggies will get another dip in November — to $0.11 per Size 3 diaper — but then Huggies coupon deals start climbing in price again until March.
+Huggies will get another dip in November, but then Huggies coupon deals start climbing in price again until March.